antwarjs/antwar/readme.md

 Among many other things:

+- Proper basic theme
 - A proper dev index file
-- Proper basic theme
+- A better api
 - A nice way to include non-static parts

 ##Credits